qcubed/orm/tools/README.md

 * `codegen.cli` - for Unix/Linux/Mac OS X command lines
 * `codegen.phpexe` - for Windows command line

-Both use the QCodeGen and related QCubed codegen libraries to do the bulk of the work.
-They simply instantiate a QCodeGen object, execute various public methods on it to do the code generation, and create a text-based report of its activities, outputting it to STDOUT.
+Both use the CodeGen and related QCubed codegen libraries to do the bulk of the work.
+They simply instantiate a CodeGen object, execute various public methods on it to do the code generation, and create a text-based report of its activities, outputting it to STDOUT.